PawseySC/containers-openfoam-workshop/_episodes/05_useOverlayFSForReducingNumberOfFiles.md

 <p>&nbsp;</p>

 ## E. Reconstruction

+> ## No, unfortunately a container cannot mount more than 1 OverlayFS file at the same time
+> - Yes, this implies that the results need to be copied back to the host file system before reconstruction
+> - This is the inverse operation to the process of copying the initial decomposition into the OverlayFS files (explained at the beginning of this episode)
+> - But in order to avoid the presence of many files in the host, this should be done by small batches:
+>    1. Copy small batch of results from the interior to the `bak.processorN` directories
+>    2. Now create `processorN` soft links to point to `bak.processorN` directories and not to the OverlayFS interior
+>    3. Reconstruct that small batch
+>    4. Remove the reconstructed times from the `bak.processorN` directories
+>
+{: .prereq}

+<p>&nbsp;</p>

 > ## The `E.reconstructFromOverlay.sh` script (main points to be discussed):
 > ~~~
-> #SBATCH --ntasks=4 #Independent from the number of subdomains
+> #SBATCH --ntasks=4 #Several tasks will be used for copying files.
+(Independent from the numberOfSubdomains)
 > ~~~
 > {: .bash}
 >
 > ~~~
 > #4.
-Transfer the content of the overlayFS into the bak.processor* directories using the softlinks processor*
+Transfer the content of the overlayFS into the bak.processor* directories
 > reconstructionTime=10
 > echo "Copying the times to reconstruct from the overlays into bak.processor*"
 > for ii in $(seq 0 $(( foam_numberOfSubdomains - 1 ))); do